 As long as you make sure that gets done, then you can proceed to the roofing materials and be confident they will last as long as possible (as long as they’re installed correctly).
 Here’s our list of best roofing materials to put on your home (in order of importance):

 Asphalt shingles are the most cost-effective and best-looking (in our opinion) roofing material on the market.
 Metal roofing is a close second, but there are several problems with metal roofing for a residential home so we don’t recommend it.

-There are many brands, styles and colors of asphalt shingle to choose from.
-While style and color are all just personal preference, we recommend a minimum of an architectural shingle (no 3-tab!).
-When looking at brands the most important things to consider are the shingle warranty, the weight of the shingle, and what quality of components are used in the shingle’s construction.
-We’ve done a lot of research into these things, which is why we use CertainTeed exclusively on the homes we reroof in Post Falls, Coeur d’Alene and Spokane.
+There are many brands, styles, and colors of asphalt shingles to choose from.
+While style and color are all just personal preferences, we recommend a minimum of an architectural shingle (no 3-tab!).
+When looking at brands the most important things to consider are the shingle warranty, the weight of the shingle, and what quality of components used in the shingle’s construction.
+We’ve done a lot of research into these things, which is why we use CertainTeed exclusively on the homes we reroof in Post Falls, Coeur d’Alene, and Spokane.

 High-Quality Underlayments (Felt Paper)

 After the existing roof is torn off (you are getting a tear off right?), the exposed wood decking must be covered up with an underlayment.
 There are two types that you’ll need to be installed if you live up in our area in Kootenai/Spokane County.
 Because we get a lot of snow and have pretty harsh winters (usually), your roof is required to have ice shield around the eaves.
 This will prevent ice dams from letting water into your home and destroying your ceilings in the winter.

 The second type of underlayment is the “normal” felt paper that is put on the rest of the home.
 For this, we highly recommend (and use exclusively) synthetic underlayments.
 These are tougher and last much longer than traditional organic felt paper and will protect your home much better during installation and as a backup during the life of the roof.